jgte/zh/english.md

   * Dish washer
   * Microwave
   * Toaster
+* Hot water on the kitchen and both toilets
 * Washing machine (toilet room on the ground floor)
 * TV (TV room)
 * Coffee machine (dinning room, use [these coffee capsules](https://www.mydeltaq.com/capsulas.aspx), can be bought at the big supermarket in São Teotónio)
 * Wireless (throughout the house, SSID: *Lajinha*, contact me to get the password)

+# External areas

+You have access to the terrace, the balcony upstairs and the yard in front of the house (between the street and the western wall of the house).
+The driveway on the south and the yard on the east are only for emergency.
+The external kitchen door leads to the eastern yard, you can find the key of the lock hanging on the wall to the left of this door.
+You may also access the gas storage, if needed, see the [section on operating the gas supply](#gas).

 # Operations